eclipse-cdt/cdt-infra/docker/Readme.md

 build-images.sh
 ===============

 Builds the images locally.
-A download of [Xcode_9.4.1.xip](https://download.developer.apple.com/Developer_Tools/Xcode_9.4.1/Xcode_9.4.1.xip) is needed to do a complete build.
+A download of [Xcode_9.4.1.xip](https://download.developer.apple.com/Developer_Tools/Xcode_9.4.1/Xcode_9.4.1.xip) (visit [here](https://developer.apple.com/download/more/) first to logon to Apple if needed) is needed to do a complete build.
 To save on rebuild times, the xip can be removed from the directory to use the cached cdt-infra-build-macos-sdk image.

 deploy-images.sh
 ================